Science (Applied) BTEC Level 3 Extended Certificate and Diploma

 How will I study?

 A very wide range of teaching styles are used on the course.
 There is a big emphasis on practical work.
-As you will need to see the work of scientists and technicians, a number of visits to medical and industrial labs are planned.
-The course will give you the opportunity to develop a wide range of skills so that you can present your work.
+The course will give you the opportunity to develop a wide range of skills including practical skills so that you can present your work.

 How is the course examined?

 There is a mixture of types of assessment in the courses.
-Units 1 and 5 will be assessed by written examinations in June.
-Unit 3 consists of a Practical task set by the board, followed by a written examination paper.
+Units 1, 3 and 5 will be assessed by written examinations in January or June.
 You will make use of results from a practical investigation that you carry out before the assessment.
-Units 8, 9 and the optional units will be assessed by Assignments that are set and marked by staff at the college.
+Units 2, 4, 8 and 11 will be assessed by assignments that are set, marked, and internally verified by staff at the college.

 Where next?

-This course will equip students for employment in a variety of scientific settings at technician level.
+This course will equip students for employment in a variety of scientific settings.
 Many work sectors will require you to have higher level qualifications and the course is also a good preparation for moving into higher education in many science courses including Biomedical Science.

 What does the course combine well with?